CAS Entrepreneurial Management

 - Future leaders implement soft skill tools to maximize the team's commitment and performance

 The program encourages lively interaction between students and professors and stimulates the sharing of knowledge through group work.
 The students’ learning experience is enhanced by corporate work projects, in-class discussions, and presentations that build on their previous experience.

 Individual in-class exam | Take-home assignment, individual or group | Presentation in class, individual or group

-- Proficiency in English (both spoken and written)
+- English proficiency required (both written and spoken)